Super-NES/beautiful-jekyll/index.md

 ---
 ### CRDT Structure

-As mentioned in the **Coding A CRDT** section of this case study, we initially used a linear array as the base of our CRDT.
+As mentioned in the **Coding the CRDT** section of this case study, we initially used a linear array as the base of our CRDT.
 This structure works fine for small documents but becomes very inefficient once the text reaches a larger size.
 This is mainly due to shifting all the characters in the array whenever an insertion or deletion is performed.

 Another issue we ran into is the slow communication between our CodeMirror editor and our CRDT.
 Whenever a character is inserted into or deleted from the editor, CodeMirror returns a position object that indicates which line that change was made on and the index on that line.